ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ga_instance.run()
 ```

-The value passed to the `keep_elitism` parameter must satisfy 2 conditions:
+The value passed to the `keep_elitism` parameter must meet 2 conditions:

 1. It must be `>= 0`.
 2. It must be `<= sol_per_pop`.
-That is its value cannot exceed the number of solutions in the current population.
+Its value cannot be more than the number of solutions in the population.

-In the previous example, if the `keep_elitism` parameter is set equal to the value passed to the `sol_per_pop` parameter, which is 5, then there will be no evolution at all as in the next figure.
-This is because all the 5 solutions are used as elitism in the next generation and no offspring will be created.
+In the previous example, if `keep_elitism` is set equal to `sol_per_pop` (which is `5`), then there is no evolution at all, as shown in the next figure.
+This is because all the 5 solutions are kept as elitism in the next generation, so no offspring are created.

 ```python
 ...